Michionlion/rayterm-proposal/README.md

 Fall 2018.
 The main directory of this repository contains the LaTeX source code for a project that is designed for use with [GitHub Classroom](https://classroom.github.com/).
-To learn more about the course in which these assignments were completed, please visit the [CComputer Science Thesis Fall 2018 Allegheny College GitHub Organization](https://github.com/Allegheny-CS-SeniorThesis-2018).
+To learn more about the course in which these assignments were completed, please visit the [Computer Science Thesis Fall 2018 Allegheny College GitHub Organization](https://github.com/Allegheny-CS-SeniorThesis-2018).

 The LaTeX file in this repository is automatically compiled with [Travis